thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

         title: 'Click the layers icon in the top left corner of the dashboard to create a new state.
 In the opened dialog window, click a "+" icon to add a new state;'
     1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-7-ce.png
         title: 'Enter state&#39;s name.
-For the state to be named after the entity, use ${entityName} as the name of the state.
+For the state to be named after the entity, use <b>${entityName}</b> as the name of the state.
 Thus, during the action, you will be transitioned to a state named after the entity that took part in the action.
 Click "Add";'
     2:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-8-ce.png
         title: 'Now you see a list with two states: the root one, and the one that has just been created.
 Click "Save" in the lower right corner of the dialog.'